HappyFunCorp/happy_seed/lib/generators/happy_seed/devise/templates/docs/README.03.devise.rdoc

 * Generates a User class
 * Copies over devise views
 * Gives them bootstrap views
-* Adds use signin/signup stuff to the navbar
 * Installs MailPreview for the device mailer.

 ### Why do you want this?